 How to Acknowledge the Proteomics Laboratory

-The Proteomics Laboratory is subsidized in part by NYU School of Medicine and the Laura and Isaac Perlmutter Cancer Center support grant P30CA016087 from the National Cancer Institute (applicable only to principal investigators who are members of the Perlmutter Cancer Center).
+The Proteomics Laboratory is subsidized in part by NYU Langone and the Laura and Isaac Perlmutter Cancer Center support grant P30CA016087 from the National Cancer Institute (applicable only to principal investigators who are members of the Perlmutter Cancer Center).
 This support must be acknowledged in any publication or presentation resulting from data generated in the Proteomics Laboratory.

 The laboratory also received a shared instrumentation grant from the National Institutes of Health (NIH) for the purchase of an Orbitrap Fusion™ Lumos™ Tribrid™ mass spectrometer.
 To support future grant funding, this grant must be acknowledged for any data acquired on this instrument.